Back to all posts

 Your session will begin with a conversation.
 Think of it as a strategy session for your body.
 Your therapist will ask about your daily routine, any aches or pains you experience, and what your posture goals are.
 A good massage therapist does more than address temporary aches; they work to understand your pain patterns and help re-educate your muscles for better long-term alignment.
 This initial chat helps them create a customized session that targets the specific muscles contributing to your posture problems.
 Our dedicated team is trained to listen carefully and assess your needs before the hands-on work begins.

-What Happens During the Massage
+What to Expect During the Session

 During the massage, your therapist will use specific techniques to address the muscle imbalances that lead to poor posture.
 This usually involves releasing muscles that have become short and tight (like your pecs and hip flexors) while bringing awareness to muscles that have become weak and overstretched (like your upper back muscles).
 Massage therapy helps improve posture by making your muscles less tight, your joints less stiff, and increasing your overall range of motion.
 Depending on your needs, your therapist might use Deep Tissue techniques to work out stubborn knots or the broad, consistent pressure of an Ashiatsu massage to achieve deep, lasting release.

-After Your Session: Next Steps
+After the Massage: Your Next Steps

 The work doesn’t stop once your massage is over.
 Your therapist will likely give you some simple “homework” to help you maintain your results.
 This could include specific stretches, gentle strengthening exercises, or small adjustments to your workspace ergonomics.
 Stretching combined with massage therapy is a powerful way to correct muscle imbalances, reduce your risk of injury, and relieve chronic pain.
 These recommendations are designed to be easy to incorporate into your daily life and will empower you to take an active role in your posture journey.
 Think of your therapist as your posture coach, giving you the tools you need to succeed between sessions.